Office Hoursspring 2018

 Deborah Burnham is the Associate Undergraduate Chair of the English Department.
 She teaches courses in American and British fiction from the 19th and 20th century, in gender studies and poetry.
 She also teaches the writing of non-fiction prose and poetry.
 "Recently, I've gotten interested in American gothic fiction, and in 19th century British novels, particularly those like Villette and Daniel Deronda, that in some way subvert their more traditional cousins."

 Texas Tech University Press published her book, Anna and the Steel Mill, as its First Book Prize winner in 1995.
-She also published a chapbook, Still and has two volumes of poetry in circulation.
-She is finishing a novel.
+She also published a chapbook, Still.
+A volume of poems, Tart Honey, will soon be published by Wipf and Stock. as well as a chapbook, Among Our Other Dead.
+She is finishing a young adult novel.
 Raising June, set in the Viet Nam era.
 She has received a National Endowment for the Arts grant in poetry.

 She has lived in the Powelton neighborhood of Philadelphia for over twenty-five years and is currently a member of the executive board of the Powelton Village Civic Association.
 An enthusiastic gardener, she has created several small gardens on Philadelphia streets, most notably near the Irongate Theater at 37th and Chestnut Street.